 The Channel Marker offers lots of tempting salads and soups, burgers and dips, pull tabs, and a daily lunch special for $9.
 I had a burger dip and fries with tartar.
 It was great — fatty patty, lots of onions — all fried just right.
 I enjoyed seeing many older folks having a good time in a bar and grill.
 The service, while a bit rushed, was good and the server was very friendly.

-316 Main St.; 425-774-0650
+316 Main Street

-With a fall chill in the air, I decided to visit Chanterelle and order the Ultimate Grilled Cheese sandwich with a cup of their famous Tomato Bisque soup.
+With a fall chill in the air, I decided to order Chanterelle's "Ultimate Grilled Cheese" sandwich with a cup of their famous tomato bisque soup.
 Comforting and delicious it definitely was.
 The grilled cheese — with five types of cheese — was made to perfection, as was the creamy, chunky tomato bisque.
 I was strategically seated at the counter next to the dessert display and, through what I believe was no coincidence, my chair kept swiveling hard to the right, thus forcing the desserts directly into my vision.
 Despite the best efforts of my toe muscles (pressing against the counter trying to keep the chair facing straight ahead), the woman behind the counter remained in plain view — cutting slices of cake, smothering them in whipped cream, and drizzling them with chocolate sauce.
 I had no choice but to order dessert.
 I went with the marionberry pie, heated up, with two dollops of whipped cream on top.
 It was the perfect capper to a perfect comfort lunch.